New Jersey Cannabis 101:

 Easily attached to a rechargeable battery, vape carts simplify cannabis consumption.
 Each cartridge is outfitted with a heating element that’s activated by the attached battery, and a mouthpiece you use to inhale the vapor.
 Just turn on the battery (or don’t — some are buttonless!) and you’re ready to go.

-Vape carts are available in 510-thread universal fit connectors, brand-specific systems such as Airo Pods, and in disposable formats that include both the cannabis oil and the battery.
+Vape carts are available in 510-thread universal fit connectors, brand-specific systems such as Airo Pods, and disposable formats that include both the cannabis oil and the battery.

 According to NJ cannabis guidelines, you can buy up to 4 grams of vapes per dispensary trip.